Topics in Quantitative Sociology

 Social Ecology

 Why do certain organizations succeed and others fail?
 We explore how to integrate time to concepts of ecology to answer questions about social organization and collective action.
+We also look at the influence of population size and density on social phenomena over long time and large scale.

 Background readings